torvald/nomad/README.md

-# nomad
+# 👷 Nomad setup

-Collections of jobs that I run on my Nomad cluster
+Collections of jobs and config that I use to run my Hashicorp Nomad cluster (on one node).

+## Requriments

+- Ansible
+- A debian server
+- A night of hacking around